mongodb/docs/source/includes/admonitions/note-om-external-connectivity-multi-cluster.rst

       --namespace "mongodb" \
        -f https://raw.githubusercontent.com/mongodb/mongodb-enterprise-kubernetes/master/samples/ops-manager/ops-manager-external.yaml

-- Add the central cluster and all member clusters to the service mesh.
+- Add the central cluster and all member clusters to the same service mesh.
-  The service mesh establishes communication from the central and all member clusters to the |onprem| instance.
+  The service mesh establishes communication from the the central and all member clusters to the |onprem| instance.
 To learn more, see the :ref:`Multi-Kubernetes-Cluster Quick Start <multi-cluster-quick-start-ref>` procedures and see the step that references the ``istio-injection=enabled``